migmate/Hometown-Highlights/README.md

 Cool Bits:

 Your Hometown in HD: See your roots through some stellar photos.
-Snazzy Moves: I tossed in some CSS animations to make things pop!
 React Over Handlebars: Used React's JSX to get everything looking nice and dynamic.
 Quick Data Pulls: Used Promise.all() with fetch to grab data super quick from both APIs.
 This was a fun uni project, blending personal info with awesome imagery.
 Take a look at the code, or just enjoy the pics!